 2) By earning an "A" in either a senior-level or graduate literature course in the language.
+This course does not count towards the student's elective credits.

-3) By earning a grade of A, S, or P in a graduate-level translation course offered by a foreign language department at the University of Arizona.
+3) By earning a grade of A, S, or P in a graduate-level translation course offered by a language department at the University of Arizona.
+This course does not count toward the student's elective credits.

-4) Native speakers of a language other than English who had to take an English-language competency test for application to the University of Arizona will be considered to have satisfied the foreign language requirement.
+4) Native speakers of a language other than English who had to take an English-language competency test for application to the University of Arizona will be considered to have satisfied this world language requirement.

 Literature students who elect to take the departmental exam are limited to two attempts.
-Students who fail the exam a second time must then register for a graduate translation/reading course in order to fulfill the foreign language requirement.
+Students who fail the exam a second time must then register for a graduate translation/reading course in order to fulfill the world language requirement.
 The language requirement should be met by the end of the first year in the Ph.D. program and no later than the semester in which students take their Comprehensive Examination.

 Language exams may be administered each semester.
-See the Program Assistant for details and sample exams.
+See the Program Coordinator for details and sample exams.